gaak99/emacs-bloomfilter/README.md

 > "definitely not in set".

 # User Setable Options
-Hash function fitness and size of the filter are covered nicely here [^2]
+Hash functions, number of hash functions, and size of the filter should be taken into consideration. [^2]

 ```el
 ;; List of hash functions.
 See below [?] for refs to which